CC5006 - Project Management, Systems Development and Usability (2018/19)

 LO 7: Develop a prototype web-based application that meets the client requirements stated in the case study.

-The assessment method consists of four assessed components and an attendance requirement at learning manager meetings.
+The assessment method consists of four assessed components.
 Coursework 1 assignment (Interim Report) and coursework 2 assignment (Final Report), Coursework 3 Prototype Web-based, Coursework 4 Weekly in class test (week 2 to week 26).
 All coursework except the weekly in class test will be teamwork but assessed as individual work.

 Students need to be assessed on their ability to absorb and apply theoretical material.
 Additionally, students need to be assessed on their ability to demonstrate practical proficiency of a software environment.
 The learning outcomes encompass both theoretical and practical aspects and the assessment strategy reflects both these elements.